Preponderous-Software/Viron/README.md

 # EnvironmentLib
-This library is intended to assist with the creation/management of environments and entities that can exist within those environments.
+This library assists with the creation/management of environments and entities that can exist within those environments.